Markus99t/photo-gallery/README.md

 ## To run project, follow these steps:

 ### 1. Install dependencies
-Use the `npm install` command, or its short equivalent `npm i`, to install all the necessary packages listed in the `package.json` file.
+Use the `npm install` command, or it's short equivalent `npm i`, to install all the necessary packages listed in the `package.json` file.

 ### 2. Start the development server: